Gadadhar Abhyudaya Prakalpa (GAP)

 As the purpose of GAP is to provide physical, psychological, and intellectual care to the socially deprived children (aged 7 to 12 years), they continue to be trained through evening classes for about 2 to 3 hours a day for around 25 days a month.

-The children are also exposed to dedicated trainings in cultural activities like singing, chanting, painting, performing plays etc. To liberate their minds from cultural inhibitions, they are regularly given competent guidance on meditation and yoga.
+The children are also exposed to dedicated trainings in cultural activities like singing, chanting, painting, performing plays etc. They are regularly given competent guidance on meditation and yoga to liberate their minds from cultural inhibitions.

-For an intellectual and characteristic development, the children are taught about the lives and teachings of great personalities in the field of literature, religion, history etc. A primary focus is always laid on values-based education.
-They are also exposed to the culture and heritage of our nation through screenings of films and documentaries.
+For intellectual and characteristic development, the children are taught about the lives and teachings of great personalities in the field of literature, religion, history etc. Primary focus is always laid on value-based education.
+They are also exposed to the culture and heritage of our nation through screenings of relevant films and documentaries.

-Overall, the Gadhadhar Abhyudaya Prakalpa aims at an ‘all-round’ development of children with particular focus on health, hygiene, values-based education, and physical-cultural-
+Overall, the Gadhadhar Abhyudaya Prakalpa aims at an all-round development of children with particular focus on health, hygiene, values-based education, and physical-cultural-psychological-spiritual trainings.

 With the successful execution and running of the Gadhadhar Abhyudaya Prakalpau00a0all over the country; Ramakrishna Math, Bolpur has been selected by the Belur Math Headquarters as a prospective centre to run GAP with children collected from the poverty driven areas in the vicinity of Bolpur.
 The annual expenses to run GAP at the Bolpur Math have been estimated as Rs.
 3 lakhs.